 Thursday is dedicated to training and certification examinations for the GA-MBP Journeyman, Master, and Master Craftsman levels, as well as the Welsh Honey Judge qualifications; these lectures are not open to the public.

-The Institute proper, Friday and Saturday, features a 2-track system: one set of programs is highlighted as pertaining specifically to beginner beekeepers, and another for experienced beekeepers.
-Participants can pick and choose among all of the lectures, workshops and demonstrations offered.
+The Institute proper, Friday and Saturday, features a 2-track system: one set of programs is highlighted as pertaining specifically to less-experienced beekeepers, and another for more-experienced beekeepers.
+However, the format is open and all Institute participants can pick and choose among all of the lectures, workshops and demonstrations offered.

 Besides offering classes for beekeepers at all levels of experience, the Institute sponsors the Georgia Master Beekeeper Program (GA-MBP) and partners with the Welsh (U.K.) National Bee Keepers Association to provide one of North America’s only two licensing programs for Welsh Honey Judges.

 One of the most rewarding opportunities of the Institute is the annual Honey Show.
 Besides categories in honey, the Honey Show includes classes in photography, art, candles, section comb honey, mead, and beekeeping gadgets.
 We urge students to participate in the Institute Honey Show, even if you’ve never competed before.